8 Foods You Think Are Healthy—But Aren’t!

 Soy is ubiquitous in the Standard American Diet, especially in the form of soy lecithin, an emulsifier that is added to many processed foods.
 Soy lecithin is an extremely processed food additive and is best avoided.
 That’s easier to do on a whole foods diet.
 The less processed a food is, the less you need to worry about its ingredients.

 You probably grew up thinking corn is healthy.
 However, like gluten, corn is not easily digested and causes lots of damage to the gut lining.
-Additionally, 90% of corn is GMO, and due to cross-pollination by wind, that remaining 10% isn’t guaranteed to be non-GMO.
+Additionally, 90% of corn is GMO, and due to cross-pollination by wind, the remaining 10% isn’t guaranteed to be non-GMO.
 Because corn is highly inflammatory for so many people and provides little nutritive value, it’s best avoided.

 Like soy, corn is in seemingly everything in the form of additives such as high fructose corn syrup, and in conventional, grain-fed meat.
 Quality matters–always buy grass-fed or pasture-raised meat products, and ditch anything made with corn syrup.